StyingDev/Novel543-Scraper/README.md

 ### Step 2 - Paste the links into the script

-Open `Novelsite scraper.py` in any text editor and find the `RAW_CHAPTERS` variable near the top of the file:
+Open `Novel543-Scraper.py` in any text editor and find the `RAW_CHAPTERS` variable near the top of the file:

 ```python
 RAW_CHAPTERS = """第1章 第一個瘋子 | https://...